aleksandr-m/gitflow-maven-plugin/README.md

 The `gitflow:feature-start` and `gitflow:feature-finish` goals have `featureName` parameter which can be used to set a name of the feature in non-interactive mode.

+The `gitflow:feature-finish` goal additionally has the `finishCurrentBranch` parameter, which can be set to `true` to finish the current branch in non-interactive mode.
+Default is `false`.

 ## Non-interactive Hotfix

 The `gitflow:hotfix-start` goal has `fromBranch` parameter which can be used to set starting branch of the hotfix.
 It can be set to production branch or one of the support branches.